john-itcsolutions/cheirrs/README.md

 where the variable "v_list" is derived from the "home" tables associated with the "home" schema on each vm and its associated "oseer" and ordering schemata only (if you follow our business process idea).
-This requires the "CREATE PUBLICATION" SQL to be executed from within a PLpgSQL function that extracts the "home" schema and associated "oseer" and ordering schemata tables only, and creates an array containing these tables, called "v_list" such that each vm is only publishing its own tables, not those belonging to other servers.
+This requires the "CREATE PUBLICATION" SQL to be executed from within a PLpgSQL function that extracts the "home" schema and associated "oseer" schema tables only, and creates an array containing these tables, called "v_list" such that each vm is only publishing its own tables, not re-publishing those belonging to other servers.
 We are currently working on this function.

 One would then create as many subscriptions as there are "other" schemata (on the other servers) on each server (1 publication but many